geffzhang/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

    ![Screenshot of the Internet Explorer Enhanced Security Configuration dialog box, with Administrators set to Off.](./media/2008-internet-explorer-enhanced-security-configuration-dialog.png "Internet Explorer Enhanced Security Configuration dialog box")

-## Task 16: Restore and configure the ContosoInsurance database on the SqlServer2008 VM
+## 任务 16：在 SqlServer2008 VM 上还原和配置 Contoso 保险数据库

 In this task, you restore the `ContosoInsurance` database onto the SQL Server 2008 R2 instance using a backup provided by Contoso, Ltd.